Thank you for signing up for TCI-Smith Publicity’s Power Publicity Tips. In this issue:

 Here in the NYC area, we are still waiting for spring to feel like it’s arrived!
 Dan Smith and I will be leaving for the London Book Fair www.londonbookfair.co.uk next week and are excited to talk with the many US and UK authors and publishers who have set meetings with us.

 We will also be exhibiting at Book Expo America www.bookexpoamerica.com May 29-June 1 in Los Angeles.
 If you plan on attending these events, we welcome you to visit us to discuss your project.
 If you would like to set up an appointment, please contact me: firstname.lastname@example.org or 856-489-8654, ext.
 301.

 Also please drop me a line for feedback and article suggestions for future Power Publicity Tips.

-As always, we invite you to forward this newsletter to anyone interested in book publicity.
+As always, we invite you to forward this newsletter to anyone interested in our book PR services.

 Vice President Sales & Marketing

 Visit us at London Book Fair, April 14-16, Stand X325

 Visit us at Book Expo America, May 30-June 1, Booth 5627